jonasjohansson/11.igem.se/pages/school-visit.md

 {% image "/static/img/school-visit-microscope.jpg"  %}
 {% image "/static/img/school-visit-bacteria-picture-2.jpg"  %}

-### Onwards and upwards!

 Creating a fun and engaging introduction to Synthetic Biology is a great challenge, and something we would like to continue developing.
 We had a great experience at Atlasskolan and experienced a high sense of engagement and curiousity, one of the children even asked it was possible to join!

-It's also an exercise for us as we improve our skills in science communication.